cvmfs/collectd-cvmfs/README.rst

 * ``Memory``: boolean value to specify whether the memory footprint should be reported or not.
 * ``Attribute``: attribute to monitor on the given repositories.
 You can get the list from of valid attributes from the type db in ``resources/collectd_cvmfs.db``.
 * ``Interval``: interval in seconds to probe the CVMFS repositories.
+* ``Verbose``: boolean value to produce logs more verbosed in collectd.
+It is false by default.

+The plugin allows multiple instances for different configurations.
+This allows probing different repos at different intervals or probing different attributes depending on the repository.

 Metrics
 -------